nicolabs/nicobot/README.md

 The bots can be installed and run from :

-- a Python package
+- the Python package
-- Docker images
+- the Docker images
 - the source code

 ### Python package installation

 A classic (Python package) installation requires :

-- Python 3 (>= 3.5)
+- Python 3 (>= 3.5) and pip ([should be bundled with Python](https://pip.pypa.io/en/stable/installing)) ; e.g. on Debian : `sudo apt install python3 python3-pip`
 - [signal-cli](https://github.com/AsamK/signal-cli) for the *Signal* backend (see [Using the Signal backend] below for requirements)
 - For *transbot* : an IBM Cloud account ([free account ok](https://www.ibm.com/cloud/free))

+To install,  simply do :

+    pip3 install nicobot

+### Installation from source

+To install from source you need to fulfill the same requirements as for a package installation (see above), then download the code and build it :

+    git clone https://github.com/nicolabs/nicobot.git
+    cd nicobot
+    pip3 install -r requirements-runtime.txt

+Follow the instructions later in this document to configure & run it.

 ### Docker usage

-There are several [Docker](https://docker.com) images available, with the following tags :
+There are [several Docker images available](https://hub.docker.com/repository/docker/nicolabs/nicobot), with the following tags :

-- **debian** : if you have several images with the debian base, this may be the most efficient (as base layers will be shared with other images)
+- **debian** : if you have several images with the _debian_ base, this may be the most space-efficient (as base layers will be shared with other images)
-- **debian-slim** : if you want a smaller-sized image and you don't run other images based on debian (as it will not share as much layers as with the above `debian` tag)
+- **debian-slim** : if you want a smaller-sized image and you don't run other images based on the  _debian_ image (as it will not share as much layers as with the above `debian` tag)
 - **alpine** : this should be the smallest image in theory, but it's more complex to maintain and thereore might not meet this expectation ; please check/test before use

-**NOTE** that the _signal-cli_ backend needs a _Java_ runtime environment, and also _rust_ dependencies to support Signal's group V2.
-This approximately doubles the size of the images...

 The current state of those images is such that I suggest you try the _debian-slim_ image first and switch to another one if you encounter issues or have a specific use case to solve.

-Sample run command :
+Sample command to start a container :

     docker run --rm -it -v "myconfdir:/etc/nicobot" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot

-### Installation from source

-To install from source you need _python3_ & _pip_ :

-    # Sample command to install python3 & pip3 on Debian ; change it according to your OS
-    sudo apt install python3 python3-pip
-    # Then download the code
-    git clone https://github.com/nicolabs/nicobot.git
-    # Finally build it
-    cd nicobot
-    pip3 install -r requirements-runtime.txt

-Follow the instructions below to configure & run it.
+In this example `myconfdir` is a local directory with configuration files for the bot (`-C` option), but you can set all arguments in the command line.

+You can also use _volumes_ to persist _signal_ and _IBM Cloud_ credentials and configuration :

+    docker run --rm -it -v "myconfdir:/etc/nicobot" -v "$HOME/.local/share/signal-cli:/root/.local/share/signal-cli" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot

+See below for a detailed description of the options.